ibm-cloud-docs/Cloudant/api/design_documents.md

 The new design document is created by using the specified revision of the source document.

-#### Example command to copy a specific revision of the design document by using HTTP
+See the following example command to copy a specific revision of the design document by using HTTP:

 ```http
 COPY /recipes/_design/recipes?rev=1-e23b9e942c19e9fb10ff1fde2e50e0f5 HTTP/1.1